Plan Your Military Divorce For Success—For You And Your Family

 • The military couple was married for at least ten credible military service years.

-Military spouse that qualify for direct payment will receive payments from the Defense Finance and Accounting Service (DFAS)
+Military spouses who qualify for direct payment will receive payments from the Defense Finance and Accounting Service (DFAS)

 If you do not meet the “10/10 rule,” you must collect pension payments from your ex-spouse if Maryland courts otherwise determine you qualify for a portion of their retirement.
 This more complex process typically requires help from an experienced military divorce lawyer.